 Having your own website means you can sign up for a GMB (Google my business) account.
 This has a number of benefits.
 Firstly all of your reviews will appear in one place.
-Google very cleverly combines reviews from TripAdvisor, booking.com, Expedia etc in one place, of course as well as their own reviews.
-Not only that but your property will shop on Google Maps make it easier for guests to find you, and of course, validating you as a serious credible business.
+Google very cleverly combines reviews from TripAdvisor, booking.com, Expedia, etc in one place, of course as well as their own reviews.
+Not only that but your property will shop on Google Maps making it easier for guests to find you, and of course, validating you as a serious credible business.

 10. How can I build my own website?

 In addition to a career in business spending almost 25 years, I have been a web developer (albeit for some of that time part-time) for almost 15 years, and I’ve been hosting (with fantastic reviews) for over five years.
-Put simply I understand the Internet, web design, and hosting, so I can put a web site together for you extremely quickly, without you having to give me direction, And with a completely risk-free payment structure.
+Put simply I understand the Internet, web design, and hosting, so I can put a website together for you extremely quickly, without you having to give me direction, And with a completely risk-free payment structure.
 You can find some examples of my work here.
 If you wish to work with me, there is a link to get started on this page.